-Something to ferment — called the “mash,” this can be anything that contains sugar or starch.
-Potatoes, grain, fruit, one distillery even figured out how to use wine.
+Something to ferment — called the “mash.”
+This can be anything that contains sugar or starch.
+Potatoes, grain, or fruit all work; one distillery even figured out how to use wine.
 Depending on what you make your mash from (i.e. the starch and sugar content of the mash), you might have to add either enzymes (to break down starches into sugars) or sugar to the mix.
 Malted grains don’t require any added enzymes (as they’re already synthesized by the plant) and you can mix them into any mash as a source of enzymes.

 Yeast — these are single-cell fungi that will be doing the heavy lifting.
 They will turn the sugars from the starting mixture into alcohol.

-Containers, an airlock, water, a still and some bottles — you’ll need either a big pot or several smaller ones in which to mix the mash with water and heat it, and a fermenting container to hold the resulting mixture.
-The airlock is a mechanism that allows fermentation gases to escape the container but doesn’t allow oxygen to enter it.
+Containers, an airlock, water, a still, and some bottles — you’ll need either a big pot or several smaller ones in which to mix the mash with water and heat it, and a fermenting container to hold the resulting mixture.
+The airlock is a mechanism that allows fermentation gases to escape the container but doesn’t allow fresh air (and oxygen) to enter.
 You can buy one or make it yourself but it has to be solid enough to resist the pressure generated during fermentation.
 After fermentation, you’ll need to distill the liquid, and that’s where the still comes in.

 The short version

 The first step is preparing the mash.
-You can either start with molasses (or just sugar), fruit or fruit juice, which are pricier but don’t require any preparing, or go with the cheaper options of grain and potatoes — but you’ll need to cook the starches in them into sugars.
+You can either start with molasses (or just sugar), fruit, or fruit juice.
+The latter ones are pricier but don’t require any preparing.
+Grain and potatoes are the cheapest option, but you’ll need to cook their starches into sugars.
 Starch is made up of polysaccharides, and while dogs have adapted to digesting it yeast has not — it needs monosaccharides to ferment.

 Potatoes aren’t readily usable for making alcohol because they mostly store starch, not sugars.
 The plant’s roots also don’t produce the enzymes required to break starch down into sugars.
-So, for a potato mash you’ll need to heat-treat the plants before fermentation.
-Clean the tubers (you don’t need to peel them) and boil them for about one hour, until the mixture gelanizes.
-Throw away the water, mash the potatoes, mix them with fresh tap water and leave them to boil again.
+So, for a potato mash, you’ll need to heat-treat the spuds before fermentation.
+Clean the tubers (you don’t need to peel them) and boil them for about one hour, until the mixture gelatinizes.
+Throw away the water, mash the potatoes, mix them with fresh tap water, and boil them again.
 For 10 pounds of potatoes, around 3 gallons of water will do.
 From here on, the process is exactly like the one above: Let the mixture cool to between 155° F (68° C) and 150° F (66° C), add either two pounds of crushed malted grains or store-bought enzymes, stir periodically over two hours, and let it cool overnight, keeping it at around 80° – 85° F (27° – 29° C).